 Children demonstrate their ability in RE in a variety of different ways.
 Teachers will assess children's understanding through a combination of formal and informal strategies, by making informed judgements during lessons through discussions including the use of talk partners, question and answer techniques and observation.
-Children are encouraged to take part in a range of self/peer-assessment and evaluation activities, reviewing their learning against objectives and their Toolkits.
+Children are encouraged to take part in a range of self/peer-assessment and evaluation activities, reviewing their learning against objectives and their Toolkits at the end of each lesson.
 Teacher feedback/marking helps to inform future learning to support pupil progress.
+At the end of each unit of work children will complete a traffic light assessment of their own understanding and learning for each of the objectives covered in that unit.
+Teachers will use the same assessment sheet to carry out their own assessment for the children's learning and understanding in this unit.